MHM-lab/MHM-lab.github.io/_pages/publications.md

 10.	***Leonardsen, Esten; …; Westlye, Lars T #; Wolfers, Thomas #; Yunpeng, Wang # (2022).
 Deep neural networks learn general and clinically relevant representations of the ageing brain.
 NeuroImage.
 JIF=6.5 # shared last author https://doi.org/10.1101/2021.10.29.21265645***
 * SUMMARY: We trained a deep neural network on one of the largest data resources assembled today (N > 50k) to predict the aging brain.
 We transferred this model to make clinical predictions and share our model and the resource for others to use.
 This is a brain age-based approach which we currently extend for deep covariate embedding as a basis for normative modelling.

-All other publications can be found on Google Scholar:
+## All publications can be found on Google Scholar: https://scholar.google.com/citations?user=KJaA3sEAAAAJ&hl=nl